sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q75: How do you use a skeleton screen to improve perceived performance?

-**Difficulty: Beginner**

-**Answer:**

-To use a skeleton screen to improve perceived performance, you should use specific performance techniques or APIs appropriate for beginner tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q76: How do you implement optimistic UI updates?
+### Q55: How do you implement optimistic UI updates?

-**Difficulty: Intermediate**

 **Answer:**